ctava-msft/ai-workshop/readme.md

 The following Azure Services are involved in the workshop:
 - Azure AI Foundry
-- Azure OpenAI
-- Azure Hub
-- Azure AI Deployments
+- Azure AI Services
 - Azure Content Safety

 ## Solution architecture

 The architecture of this workshop includes an AI project within Azure AI Foundry.
 The AI Foundry Hub includes the Azure Subcription, Resource Group, and Azure Content Safety service.
-The AI Foundry Hub provides integration with services including Azure OpenAI, Azure AI Search, and Azure Storage Accounts to implement AI-based solutions.
+The AI Foundry Hub provides integration with AI services, and Azure Storage Accounts to implement AI-based solutions.
 The AI Playground offers tools like Chat Playground, Deployments, and Prompt Flow, that enable quick and easy access to AI models such as GPT-4, PHI-3 and interactive development tools.

 The following diagram shows Azure AI Foundry and the scope of use within the environment:
 ![Diagram showing Azure AI Foundry and the scope of use within the environment](resource-provider-connected-resources.svg)